 diverse taste in music, he participated in every musical situation available to him, from top 40 bands and reggae to jazz and funk.

 After high school, Darren had the opportunity to play in the world-renowned college big bands of North Texas State before returning to Maine to receive his BA in English Literature from the University of Southern Maine.
 In 1997 he had the pleasure of playing on Motor Booty Affairís CD, ďCan You Feel the Love,Ē which received airplay on MTVís hit series Road Rules and Real World.
 Darren is on a constant mission to create music in any genre with exciting passionate musicians and always trying to deliver performances filled with the exuberance and warmth audiences and concert promoters expect.
 And he continues to perform with the best bands in the Greater Portland area.
-He can be seen onstage with Rebecca Kingsley, Dan Merrill, The Shakes, The Time Pilots, and others.
+He can be seen onstage with Brian Johnson, Dan Merrill, The Shakes, The Time Pilots, and others.

 Darren has studied saxophone and music theory with a wellspring of music educators, including Bill Street, Dan Haerle, Scott Reeves, Bob Thompson, Joe Laflamme, Janet Reeves, Alex Johns, James Riggs, George Garzone & and Tim Sessions.
 Darren also teaches saxophone privately.

 Bassist/Vocalist Justin Maxwell is a fixture in the Portland music scene.
-He is now in his second full year with The Delta Knights.
+He is now in his third full year with The Delta Knights.
 Highly regarded as a bassist, keyboardist, vocalist, sound technician and recording engineer, Justin has performed and recorded both locally and nationally with a who's who of acclaimed artists.
 Artists such as The Maine Dead Project, Cidny Bullens, The Colwell Brothers, Ronda Dale, Red Light Revue, The Shakes, Girls, Guns and Glory, The Coming Grass and many others have benefited from his unique stage presence, top-notch playing and professionalism.

 Other Musicians who frequently play with the Delta Knights: